th-we/deskflow-wiki/Developer-troubleshooting.md

 ### On Windows: Stuck at `Starting package install`

-The VS installer takes a while.
+The Visual Studio installer takes a while.
 If this takes longer than 5-10 mins, the Visual Studio installer may be stuck.
 Reboot your computer and try again.

 ### On Windows: Visual Studio is installed but the VC++ tools are not